Convex fair partitions into an arbitrary number of pieces: Proof for

 \section{Proof for $m=2p^k$}

-Let us start by considering the simplest particular case of our result, still exhibiting the main technique that we utilize.
+Let us start by considering the simplest particular case of the new result.
 We consider an odd prime $p$ and $m=2p^k$.
-The full proof will be somewhat technical and is postponed to the next section.
+The proof for arbitrary $m$ (also proving this particular case) given in Sections~\ref{section:arbitrary} and \ref{section:lemma-proof} is more technical.

-Now we essentially use the last observation of the previous exposition of the case $m=p^k$.
-Take a parameter $t\in [0,\pi]$ and cut $K$ by a straight line directed along $(\cos t, \sin t)$ into equal area halves, it is uniquely done given the direction $t$. $K$ will be cut into $L_t$ and $M_t$.
-Note that (see Figure~\ref{fig:halfing-plane})
+Take a parameter $t\in S^1$ in the unit circle which we interpret as an angle, so that $S^1=\{(\cos t, \sin t)\}$.
+Cut $K$ by a straight oriented line directed along $(\cos t, \sin t)$ into equal area halves, it is uniquely done given the direction $t$.
+Denote the half of $K$ to the left of the line by $L_t$.

-Consider the problem of partitioning $L_t$ and $M_t$ into equal parts.
-They produce two families of problems with two solution sets $Z_L, Z_M\subset P_{p^k}/G\times [0,\pi]$.
-Perturbing the test map $\tau$ generically we make it transverse to zero and assume $Z_L$ and $Z_M$ are $1$-cycles modulo $p$, as described above.
-Now for any solution, say, $(z,t)\in Z_L$ assign a point $(f(z), t)\in \mathbb R\times [0,\pi]$, where $f(z)$ is the common perimeter in the corresponding partition of $L_t$ into $m$ equal parts.
-This is a continuous map, hence we may view its image $G_L$ as a $1$-dimensional cycle modulo $p$ in the strip $S = \mathbb R\times [0,\pi]$ relative to its boundary.
-This means that generically $G_L$ is an oriented graph drawing all of whose vertices in the interior of the strip have the number of incoming edges equal to the number of outgoing edges modulo $p$; and a generic vertical line $S_t = \mathbb R\times \{t\}$ intersects $G_L$ a nonzero number of times modulo $p$, when counted with signs and multiplicities.

-In a similar fashion we produce the $1$-dimensional cycle $G_M$, coming from perimeters of the partitions of $M_t$.
-From \eqref{interchange} it follows that $G_L\cap S_0$ equals $G_M\cap S_\pi$ up to a horizontal shift and $G_M\cap \ell_0$ equals $G_L\cap \ell_\pi$ up to a horizontal shift, as zero-dimensional cycles.
-The crucial observation is: